 2.5 The contract’s content will be stored by the Seller and will be sent to the Client in writing including these Terms and Conditions and Client Information (for example via e-mail, fax or letter) after the Client has submitted his order.
 In addition, the contract’s content will be stored on the Seller’s website and can be found by the Client in the customer login via the password-protected customer account, provided the Client has created a customer account in the online shop prior to submitting his order.

 2.6 The Client can correct all the data entered via the usual keyboard and mouse function prior to submitting his binding order.
 In addition, prior to submitting the order, all data entered will be displayed in a confirmation window and can be corrected here as well, via the usual keyboard and mouse function.

 2.7 The contractual language is English.

-2.8 Order processing and contacting usually takes place via e-mail and automated order processing.
-It is the Client`s responsibility to ensure that the e-mail address he/she provides for the order processing is accurate so that e-mails sent by the Seller can be received at this address.
-Particularly, it is the Client`s responsibility, if SPAM filters are used, to ensure that all e- mails sent by the Seller or by third parties commissioned by the Seller with the order processing can be delivered.
+2.8 Order processing and contacting usually take place via e-mail and automated order processing.
+It is the Client`s responsibility to ensure that the e-mail address he provides for the order processing is accurate so that e-mails sent by the Seller can be received at this address.
+Particularly, it is the Client`s responsibility, if SPAM filters are used, to ensure that all e-mails sent by the Seller or by third parties commissioned by the Seller with the order processing can be delivered.

 Consumers are entitled to the right of cancellation.
-Detailed information about the right of cancellation are provided in the Seller’s instruction on cancellation.
+Detailed information about the right of cancellation is provided in the Seller’s instructions on cancellation.